alfazzafashion/ghpages-utility/collections/_cheatsheet/BLINDSQLINJECTION.md

 Common table names are: user/s, admin/s, member/s.
 Common table names are: user/s, admin/s, member/s.
 Common column names are: username, user, usr, user_name, password, pass, passwd, pwd etc…

 Example:
 ~~~bash
 http://server/news.php?id=5 union all select 1,2,3 from admin/*
 ~~~
-(We see number 2 on the screen like before, and that’s good).
 We get username displayed on screen, example would be admin, or superadmin etc… Now to check if column password exists.
 ~~~bash